Viral hemorrhagic fevers

 Diagnosing specific viral hemorrhagic fevers in the first few days of illness can be difficult because the initial signs and symptoms — high fever, muscle aches, headaches and extreme fatigue — are common to many other diseases.

-To reach an accurate diagnosis, your doctor is likely to ask about your medical and travel history and any exposure to rodents or mosquitoes.
+To help with diagnosis, your doctor is likely to ask about your medical and travel history and any exposure to rodents or mosquitoes.
 Be sure to describe international trips in detail, including the countries you visited and the dates, as well as any contact you may have had with possible sources of infection.

 Laboratory tests, usually using a sample of your blood, are needed to confirm a diagnosis.
 Because viral hemorrhagic fevers are particularly virulent and contagious, these tests are usually performed in specially designated laboratories using strict precautions.